mr-kimia/cv/Readme.md

 You can find the compiled pdf version from my web site: [kimia.fi][kimia.fi]

+## Building on OS X ##

+It seems that by default xelatex on os x can't find fonts.
+Open Font Book application, create new library and add fonts from directory ´/usr/local/texlive/2015/texmf-dist/fonts/´.
+After that everything should work.

 # About original template #

 Latest version of my CV, typesetted in Helvetica and using colors inspired by